SommarRobotHund2022/.github/profile/README.md

 ## Saab Dynamics 2022 summerproject: Robot Watchdog

 This Robot Watchdog which will patrol an area such as a hangar with random walking patterns.
 The dog will report any unauthorized persons detected and report to a central    webapplication which acts as a control interface.
-The robotdog is a comercially availiable robot platform called Bittle made by Petoi LLC.
+The robotdog is a commercially available robot platform called Bittle made by Petoi LLC.

 ## Requirements (1 robotdog)
 ### Parts